Joonpyo-Kim/PQFDC/README.md

 Simulation_Example2_Mqfclust.R file includes the codes to apply Mqfclust methods.
 It requires that R functions defined in MquantileCurves.R and dataset generated in Simulation_Example_Exfclust.R are attached.

 The results of the simulation code are displayed in the paper "Pseudo-quantile based Functional Data Clustering" by Joonpyo Kim and Hee-Seok Oh.
+The paper was accepted for publication by the Journal of Multivariate Analysis.